blackwhitehere/acme-prefect/README.md

 Sample project using [`prefect`](https://www.prefect.io/) orchestration library and [`acme-portal-sdk`](https://github.com/blackwhitehere/acme-portal-sdk) to manage deployments via [`acme-portal`](https://github.com/blackwhitehere/acme-portal) VSCode extension.

-# Features
+## Features

-* Showcases use of `prefect` library for workflow orchestration
+* Shows use of `prefect` library for workflow orchestration
-* Showcases how `acme-portal-sdk` can be used to provide data and actions for `acme-portal` `VSCode` extension
+* Shows how `acme-portal-sdk` can be used to provide deployment related data and actions for `acme-portal` `VSCode` extension
+* Relies on use of Prefect Cloud and ECS Push Work Pool with:

+    * Cluster: `prefect-cluster` or other name
+    * Launch Type: `FARGATE`
+    * Task Role ARN: set to ARN of role that controls the permissions of the task while it is running
+    * Container Name: `acme-prefect`, as we are using a custom built container to runt the flows
+    * Execution Role ARN: controls the permissions of the task when it is launching, to capture logs
+    * Cloudwatch Logs Options: e.g.

+            {"mode":"non-blocking","awslogs-group":"/ecs/prefect-job-default","awslogs-region":"us-east-1","max-buffer-size":"25m","awslogs-create-group":"true","awslogs-stream-prefix":"ecs"}

-# Dev environment
+## Dev environment

 The project comes with a python development environment.
 To generate it, after checking out the repo run: